 Claire Wellbeloved-Stone is the Chief Operating Officer and Vice President of Blue Trunk Foundation.
-In October 2017, she left for a nine-month adventure backpacking around the world.
+In October 2017 she embarked on a nine-month backpacking trip that took her to all seven continents.
 She received her BA in Anthropology from Connecticut College, where she spent her junior year studying in Spain and Cuba.
-As a selected scholar for the Toor Cummings Center for International Studies and the Liberal Arts, she interned with the World Wildlife Fund in the Galapagos Islands.
+As a selected scholar for the Toor Cummings Center for International Studies and the Liberal Arts, she interned with the World Wildlife Fund in the Galapagos Islands to inform her thesis.
 Claire went on to pursue her MPH from The Dartmouth Institute for Health Policy and Clinical Practice, where she completed a community health internship with the Runa Foundation in Peru.
 After graduation, she worked as a researcher in the Department of Public Health Sciences at the University of Virginia.
 When she's not traveling, Claire enjoys going to concerts at all of the local Charlottesville venues or creating new concoctions using flour, sugar, and butter.

 Julie Arbelaez is a Board Member of Blue Trunk Foundation.
 Julie graduated from the University of Virginia in 1992 and immediately after took off for a year of solo travel that took her to Australia, New Zealand and Japan.
 After that trip, Julie returned to Charlottesville and opened Peace Frogs Travel/Outfitters, a full-service travel agency and retail store.
 The travel agency was the realization of a dream to encourage people to get out and see the world.
 Julie works full-time as a travel consultant, crafting tailor-made trips around the world.
 Her retail store carries a wide variety of top travel gear to suit any travel need with the goal of making travel easy and accessible to everyone.
 Julie provides packing demonstrations and advice to anyone planning to travel abroad for the first time or that has specific packing and travel needs they are trying to fill.
 In 2016, Julie founded a group called the Charlottesville Women's Travel Alliance to support and encourage women who enjoy travel.